opendocsg/slw-judgments-backfill/2004_SGHC_257/report.md

 _Precedents_ (2nd Ed, 1993), paragraphs 4.7.1 and 4.7.2, at pp 75–76.

 25\.
-The principles governing the grant of an interim injunction were set out in the Court of Appeal decision in _Chuan Hong Petrol Station Pte Ltd v Shell Singapore (Pte) Ltd_ [1992] 2 SLR 729, where Warren Khoo J held, at [88], that:
+The principles governing the grant of an interim injunction were set out in the Court of Appeal decision in _Chuan Hong Petrol Station Pte Ltd v Shell Singapore (Pte) Ltd_ <span class="citation">[1992] 2 SLR 729</span>, where Warren Khoo J held, at [88], that:

  ... a fundamental principle is that the court should take whichever course appears to carry the lower risk of injustice if it should turn out to have been wrong at trial in the sense of granting relief to a party who fails to establish his rights at the trial, or of failing to grant relief to a party who succeeds at the trial.